-Our guide to Japan's top places, plus our lesser-known favorites
+Our guide to Japan's top places, plus our lesser-known favourites

 Japan has enough headline destinations to fill several vacations, but our biggest tip?
 Also go somewhere you’ve never heard of.
 Somewhere small and rural, where visitors are a novelty.
 Those are the places where the magic really happens.